He3lixxx/ddm/ddm-pc/README.md

 Our algorithm generates a fixed set of work packets and distributes them to the next free worker.
-However, if we do not have any estimation beforehand on how many workers we can expect, we might either create way too many work packets, resulting in much communication overhead, or may too few work packets, resulting in workers being idle while they could perform work.
+However, if we do not have any estimation beforehand on how many workers we can expect, we might either create way too many work packets, resulting in much communication overhead, or way too few work packets, resulting in workers being idle while they could be used to speed up the process.

 Currently, the project is set up to work fine with up to about 110 workers, so for most testing environments, no changes should be required.